Sma1lboy/SBot/README.md

 # SBot
 The discord music bot made by java
+## Installation
+Download it and add the bot token on it, and click the start.java file that's itg

 #### Contributor